alex-kurkov/react-mesto-api-full/README.md

 ## Usage
 After deployment **Mesto app** is available to make requests at [http://localhost:3000/](http://localhost:3000/)

-# Routes and methods:
+# REST API Routes and methods:
   - GET:'/cards'  *get all the cards from DB*
   - POST:'/cards' *post new card to DB*
   - DELETE:'/cards/{id}' *delete card of provided {id}*
   - PUT:'cards/{id}/likes' *like card of provided {id}*
   - DELETE:'cards/{id}/likes' *dislike card of provided {id}*

-  - GET:'/users/{id}' *get user of provided {id}*
   - POST:'/users' *save new user to DB*
-  - PATCH:'/users/me' *update name & about keys of default user*
+  - PATCH:'/users/me' *update name & about keys of authorized user*
-  - PATCH:'/users/me/avatar' *update avatar link of default user*
+  - PATCH:'/users/me/avatar' *update avatar link of authorized user*

 The values of body object and parameters referring to database queries are validated by Mongo DB engine.
 Errors are handled by mongoose and responsed to user if occured.